Beyond the Tourist Script

 What Chioggia Really Looks Like – Beyond the Venice Comparison

-Chioggia, built on a group of small islands, is a part of the Venetian lagoon.
-The town has a wide entrance to the sea, three canals with colourful sails, beautiful pastel-painted houses, small bridges, its own cathedral, a towering campanile, a copy of the Rialto Bridge, and its own lion – Marcian – much smaller than the Venetian one, called caressingly “the cat of Chioggia”.
+The town has a wide entrance to the sea, three canals with colourful boats, beautiful pastel-painted houses, small bridges, its own cathedral, a towering campanile, a copy of the Rialto Bridge, and its own lion – Marcian – much smaller than the Venetian one, called caressingly “the cat of Chioggia”.
 The town is lovely.

 Surprising Details: Fewer Palladian Windows Than You’d Expect

 And surprisingly, even if the buildings are Venetian-like, there are no Palladian windows – i.e. there are, but not so many.
 I was walking around trying to find them, and I saw just a few houses with them in the strict centre.
 Maybe more Venetian windows are hiding somewhere in the side streets.
-However, looking for the windows, just by chance I noticed that some old houses have really cool/interesting old chimneys.

-Chioggia Fish Market – One of Italy’s Most Important Ports
+Visiting Chioggia Fish Market – One of Italy’s Most Important Ports

 There is also a fish market – it was still open, so we took a look at it.
 No wonder Chioggia is one of the most important fishing ports in Italy – with such a variety of fish and all kinds of frutti di mare, it’s hard not to be one.
-And judging by the size of the seagulls perched on wooden stilts in the canal, waiting for leftovers from the market, it’s not just the Italian economy that’s growing thanks to the port of Chioggia.

 Besides that, Chioggia has plenty of fancy and normal shops, restaurants with seafood, cafés, and bars where fishermen enjoy beer after a hard-working day.